 D3, M2, M2 including two relevant subjects, one of which must be in mathematics or a science subject.

-34 points overall, with 16 points at higher level to include 5 points in two relevant subjects, one of which must be in mathematics or a science subject.
+16 points at higher level to include 6,5,5 with at least 5 points in two relevant subjects, one of which must be in mathematics or a science subject.